TomCoalfish/Synthesis-Tools/README.md

 * Fixed point, SIMD, GPU
 * I haven't tested the idea at all yet with it but that is the Gist

+# Fixed point
+* Need a class to encapsulate the fixed point type
+* I dont have one right now
+* It should pretend to be like a floating point number
+* So anything that Stk does will work as if it was a normal float

 # Simd
 * I have some classes to start with for SSE and AVX
 * float4 and float8